 [Useful mnemonic: Earth diam : Sun diam : Astron Unit = 1:100:10,000]

-- What is the scale distance to the next nearest star (Alpha
+- In this model, what is the scale distance to the next nearest

 An additional relevant piece of information that might help